Personal Injury -- Plaintiff Law

 Additionally, courts in Maine use a “modified comparative negligence” system, so each party’s negligence is an issue in most injury claims.
 For instance, if you were in a Portland bar when you slipped and fell, how much you had to drink could be a factor in reducing how much money you could recover.

 Maine also has specific rules when it comes to workplace injuries.
 Under state law, you cannot receive compensation for the first week that you miss due to injury unless your disability lasts more than 14 days.
-You have 60 days to notify your employer of an injury on the job and one year to file a claim.
+You have 60 days to notify your employer of an injury on the job and two years to file a claim.
 And there are limits on both the amount of workers’ comp benefits you can receive and for how long.

-However, workers’ comp covers mental injuries in Maine, and state law protects your job whether you are a claimant or a witness, meaning your employer can’t fire you for filing a workers’ comp claim.
+Additionally, workers’ comp covers mental injuries in Maine, and state law protects your job whether you are a claimant or a witness, meaning your employer can’t fire you for filing a workers’ comp claim.

 Maine law also allows you to file a product liability lawsuit against the designers, manufacturers, and even retailers of defective products.